nodonut6311/nodonut6311/README.md

 <!-- About Me -->
 ### 🙋‍♂️ About Me
+- 📊 Built a **Child Labour & Migration Analysis pipeline**, showcasing skills in **data cleaning, integration, and socio-economic analysis** on real-world survey data.
-- 🔭 Currently writing a **research paper in geospatial analysis**, where I use **MODIS/061/MOD11A2 & MODIS/061/MOD13Q1 data** to study patterns related to moisture.
+- 🔭 Currently writing a **research paper in geospatial analysis**, where I use **MODIS/061/MOD11A2 & MODIS/061/MOD13Q1 data** to study patterns related to soil moisture.
 - 📈 Learning and experimenting with **time-series forecasting models** (ARIMA,ARFIMA) and their applications in real-world data.
 - 🧑‍💻 Comfortable working across the **data journey**: from sourcing and cleaning → analysis → creating dashboards.
 - ☁️ Mostly using **Google Colab and Jupyter** for data workflows.